With one day in Sofia, you can see most of the major attractions and landmarks – if you follow this handy Sofia itinerary for 1 day of course!

 If you plan on staying in Sofia for longer than a day, you can use the city as a base to explore some of the nearby region.
 Here's some of the best day trips from Sofia to choose from.

-Pin this guide on what to do in Sofia in one day
+Pin this guide on things to do in Sofia in one day

-If you use Pinterest, feel free to add the image below to one of your boards.
+If you use Pinterest, feel free to add the Sofia one day itinerary pin below to one of your boards.
 That way, you'll be able to find this guide on what to do in Sofia Bulgaria for later.

 FAQ about Sofia and Bulgaria